 This Rolled Marzipan recipe produces a soft, supple marzipan that is perfect for covering cakes.
 Marzipan is an almond-flavored candy paste that can be used like chocolate plastic or fondant to produce smooth, beautifully covered cakes.
 This recipe yields about 3 pounds of marzipan, which is more than enough for one standard-sized 10-inch cake.

 Almond paste can be found in the baking section of many large grocery stores.
 You can also use this recipe to make your own almond paste.
 You will need a stand mixer fitted with a paddle attachment for this recipe.

 - 7 cups/1 pound 12 ounces powdered sugar

 - 1/3 cup/4 ounces light corn syrup

 - Optional: food coloring

-4. To roll out this marzipan, dust your work station with powdered sugar or cornstarch.
+To roll out this marzipan, dust your work station with powdered sugar or cornstarch.
 Sprinkle the top of the marzipan with the starch, and use a rolling pin to roll the marzipan into a thin even circle about 1/8-inch thick.
 Marzipan is naturally a little softer than fondant, so if you leave it at room temperature for long periods or knead it excessively, you might find it needs to be refrigerated before it is firm enough to be rolled out.
-For help in covering cakes with fondant or marzipan, see this photo tutorial showing how to cover a cake with fondant.
-(Although the tutorial uses fondant, the instructions are the same for marzipan.)
+If you know how to cover cakes with fondant then you're good to go because it's the same for marzipan.

-5. Store Rolled Marzipan tightly wrapped in cling wrap in the refrigerator for up to a month.
+Store rolled marzipan tightly wrapped in cling wrap in the refrigerator for up to a month.